 Alas, mine were all mottled inside, which made them look water damaged.
 They were like that when I first opened the mushroom tin, and I opened it right when the goodie bag arrived.

 They tasted slightly sour and brightly of artificial, slightly medicinal cherry.
 They were hard enough so that they could be sucked on.
 They were also quite chompable.

 Chomping on them released a rush of artificial cherry sweetness along with an iron-y bite (think just shy of Flintstone vitamin) as the candy disintegrated.
 I definitely preferred them sans chomping.

 The packaging was far better than the candy within.
-I’d buy it once just for the tin, but the candy wasn’t that great.
+They come in different colors, including green and blue, but I’d buy it once just for the tin.
+The candy wasn’t that great.
 An O.